alokpurohit18/footstats/README.md

 ### `npm install`

-### To launch the application, in the project directory, you can run:
+### To launch the application, in the project directory, you can run :

 ### `npm start`